GoogleCloudPlatform/webapp2/docs/guide/app.rst

 The registry can be used to lazily instantiate objects when needed, and keep a reference in the application to be reused.

+A registry dictionary is also available in the :ref:`request object <guide.request.registry>`, to store shared objects during single request.

 Error handlers
 --------------